scionproto/scion/doc/deploy/deployment.rst

 4. Now you have to create a topology file per AS. **TODO**

-Step 2 - Generate all required certificates
+Step 2 - Generate All Required Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The next step is to generate all required certificates by using the global topology file.
 Proceed as follows: